 - Alison Alexis is the only other director and 50% shareholder (also my fiancé and we have a child together).
 Marc transferred his shares to Bob in August 2018.
 No money changed hands.
 Marc was just holding them and was not active in the company.

 - Paperwork as director and 50% shareholder completed August 2018.

 Uncompensated, informal relationships

-- I have a broad personal and business social network, spanning the games industry, open source projects, technology, financials, blockchain and Ethereum specifically.
+- I have a broad personal and professional network, spanning the games industry, open source projects, technology, financial, blockchain and Ethereum specifically.
 We talk about things, both publicly and privately.

 Personal memberships and affiliations

 - I am a dual-citizen of the UK and Canada (since 1974 and 2010 respectively).

 - I have never been a member of a political party in any country.